Dual exhibitions lift veil on Nazi-era art hoard

 The exhibits themselves have prompted difficult legal tangles.

-When Gurlitt died he left more than 1,500 artworks to the Bern museum.
+When Gurlitt died he left the more than 1,500 artworks to the Bern museum.

 But determining their provenance has been slow, and it is not yet clear how many of these works were stolen.